aredn/documentation/arednGettingStarted/advanced_config.rst

   Once these settings are correct, click *Add* to add the new client to the list of authorized tunnel clients.
 On the right of each entry there is an envelope icon which will automatically open your computer's email program and copy the client settings into a new email which allows you to quickly and easily send credentials to the owners of the client nodes.

+  In order for your Internet-connected router/firewall to have a consistent way to forward traffic to your node, it is best practice to set a static IP address on your tunnel server node's WAN interface or to reserve its DHCP IP address in your router.

+  On your Internet-connected router/firewall set the firewall rules to permit TCP traffic from the Internet on port ``5525``.
+Then configure a port forwarding rule to send any traffic from the Internet on port ``5525`` to the IP address of your node's WAN interface.

 Wireguard Tunneling Protocol
-  The bottom section is for entering tunnel clients that will use the Wireguard tunneling protocol which uses UDP and is encrypted over the Internet.
+  The bottom section of the *Tunnel Server* page is for entering tunnel clients that will use the Wireguard tunneling protocol which uses UDP and is encrypted over the Internet.
 In the *Client* field enter the exact node name of the client node that will be allowed to connect to your tunnel server.
 Do not include the "local.mesh" suffix.
 You may also enter other optional information in the *Contact Info/Comment* field.
 To allow the client to connect to your tunnel server, select the *Enabled* checkbox.

   Once these settings are correct, click *Add* to add the new client to the list of authorized tunnel clients.
+The entry for the *Key* field will be auto-generated when the *Add* button is pressed.
+You will also see the port which was assigned to the entry in the *Client* field at the end of the IP address.
 On the right of each entry there is an envelope icon which will automatically open your computer's email program and copy the client settings into a new email which allows you to quickly and easily send credentials to the owners of the client nodes.

+  In order for your Internet-connected router/firewall to have a consistent way to forward traffic to your node, it is best practice to set a static IP address on your tunnel server node's WAN interface or to reserve its DHCP IP address in your router.

+  On your Internet-connected router/firewall set the firewall rules to permit UDP traffic from the Internet on an appropriate range of ports.
+The starting port should be ``5525``, which will provide for one wireguard tunnel connection.
+If you want to allow up to 10 wireguard tunnel links (for example), you would permit UDP traffic on the range of ports between ``5525-5534``.
+Then configure a port forwarding rule to send any traffic from the Internet on your range of ports to the IP address of your node's WAN interface.

+Supernode Tunneling
+  Supernode tunneling uses the Wireguard tunneling protocol, but the port range begins with port ``6526``.
+On your Internet-connected router/firewall set the firewall rules to permit UDP traffic from the Internet on an appropriate range of ports.
+The starting port should be ``6526``, which will provide for one supernode tunnel connection.
+If you want to allow up to 10 supernode tunnel links (for example), then you would permit UDP traffic on the range of ports between ``6526-6535``.
+Then configure a port forwarding rule to send any traffic from the Internet on your range of ports to the IP address of your node's WAN interface.

 Once the client information has been entered, click the **Save Changes** button.
 When a tunnel connection becomes active, the cloud icon at the right of each row will change to indicate that the tunnel is active.
 Depending on the timing of the webpage refresh, you may need to press the **Refresh** button to see the active icon.